History-Aware Transformation of ReID Features for Multiple Object Tracking: Experimental Details

 \subsection{MASA Details}

-In the MASA \cite{MASA} inference process, we simplified the original bi-softmax matching procedure \cite{MASA, QDTrack} to cosine similarity combined with the Hungarian algorithm (as we did in \cref{sec:supp-naive-feature-based-tracker}), which resulted in a slight improvement in tracking performance across all datasets.
-For our hyperparameters, we primarily adhered to the default settings outlined in \cref{sec:supp-ablation-details}, with the exception of adjusting $\alpha$ to $0.5$ to better accommodate MASA's feature representation.
-All hyperparameters remain consistent across different MASA models.
+In the MASA \cite{MASA} inference process, we simplified the original bi-softmax matching procedure \citep{MASA, QDTrack} to the simple cosine similarity combined with the Hungarian algorithm (as we detailed in \cref{sec:preliminary-tracker} and \cref{eq:cost}), and tuned some hyperparameters, which resulted in a slight improvement in tracking performance across all datasets.
+For our hyperparameters, we primarily adhered to the default settings outlined in \cref{sec:experiments-ablation}, with the exception of adjusting $\alpha$ to $0.5$ to better accommodate MASA's feature representation.